knobs-dials/latexcolor/README.md

 This was an attempt to make latex/pdflatex's ouput succinct enough that _I would actually read it_.

-- Categorizes messges into initialisation, verbosity, typesetting, warnings/errors, basic messages, and unknown
+- Categorizes messages into initialisation, typesetting, warnings/errors, basic messages, verbosity, and unknown
 - by default surpresses initialisation and verbosity
 - tries to be smart about splitting when multiple messages are on one line
 - presents each message on its own line, with the page number it's on  (this can be off by one, but is still useful)